-This review included eleven trials (2906 participants) and we were able to combine the data from nine trials with a total of 2637 participants (current to February 2016).
+This review included 12 trials (2918 participants) and we were able to combine the data from nine trials with a total of 2637 participants (current to April 2020).
 Almost half of the participants were randomly assigned to wearing stockings for a flight lasting at least five hours while the other half did not wear stockings.

 None of the passengers developed a DVT with symptoms (slowly developing leg pain, swelling and increased temperature) and no serious events (a blood clot in their lungs (pulmonary embolism) or dying) were reported.
 Passengers were carefully assessed after the flight to detect any problems with the circulation of blood in their legs, even if they had not noticed any problems themselves.
 Wearing compression stockings resulted in a large reduction in symptomless DVT among airline passengers who were allocated to wear compression stockings compared to those allocated not to wear compression stockings.
 This difference in symptomless DVT between the two groups is equivalent to a reduction in the risk from a few tens per thousand passengers to two or three per thousand.
 People who wore stockings had less swelling in their legs (oedema) than those who did not wear them.
 Fewer passengers developed superficial vein thrombosis when wearing compression stockings than those not wearing stockings.
 Not all the trials reported on possible problems with wearing stockings but in those that did, the researchers said that the stockings were well-tolerated, without any problems.

-High-quality evidence shows that airline passengers wearing compression stockings develop less symptomless DVT and low-quality evidence shows that leg swelling is reduced when compared to not wearing compression stockings.
-Quality of the evidence was limited by the way that swelling was measured.
-There is moderate-quality evidence that superficial vein thrombosis may be reduced in passengers who wear compression stockings.
+High-certainty evidence shows that airline passengers wearing compression stockings develop less symptomless DVT and low-certainty evidence shows that leg swelling is reduced when compared to not wearing compression stockings.
+Our certainty in the evidence was limited by the way that swelling was measured.
+There is moderate-certainty evidence that superficial vein thrombosis may be reduced in passengers who wear compression stockings.
 We cannot assess the effect of wearing stockings on death, pulmonary embolism or symptomatic DVT because no such events occurred in these trials.
 Randomised trials to assess these outcomes would need to include a very large number of people.

-There is high-quality evidence that airline passengers similar to those in this review can expect a substantial reduction in the incidence of symptomless DVT and low-quality evidence that leg oedema is reduced if they wear compression stockings.
-Quality was limited by the way that oedema was measured.
-There is moderate-quality evidence that superficial vein thrombosis may be reduced if passengers wear compression stockings.
+There is high-certainty evidence that airline passengers similar to those in this review can expect a substantial reduction in the incidence of symptomless DVT and low-certainty evidence that leg oedema is reduced if they wear compression stockings.
+The certainty of the evidence was limited by the way that oedema was measured.
+There is moderate-certainty evidence that superficial vein thrombosis may be reduced if passengers wear compression stockings.
 We cannot assess the effect of wearing stockings on death, pulmonary embolism or symptomatic DVT because no such events occurred in these trials.
 Randomised trials to assess these outcomes would need to include a very large number of people.